zencart/documentation/content/user/upgrading/detailed_upgrading.md

 If the differences are actual programming/code differences, you will need to make detailed notes in order to carry over those changes to the new new new version.

-Any mods/add-ons you've installed will likely contain many programming changes, and may not be fully compatible with the newer Zen Cart® release.
+Any mods/add-ons you've installed will likely contain many programming changes, and may not be fully compatible with the newer Zen Cart release.

 Your list of add-on's may help you narrow down the source of any differences you're finding between versions.
 You may have to download the add-on again to take a look at the readme or code contained in it.
 You may have to contact the author to ask for an updated version.

-As you make your list of changed files, etc, at this stage, you may want to move things into the Zen Cart® template-override structure, if you haven't already done so.
+As you make your list of changed files, etc, at this stage, you may want to move things into the Zen Cart template-override structure, if you haven't already done so.
 See the [Template System Documentation](/user/template/) for help on the template system.

 </div>